11 Nov Progressing With The Olympic Lifts – An Experience With Greg Everett

 - Olympic Weightlifting: A Complete Guide for Athletes and Coaches.
 (This is Greg’s big manual on Olympic Weightlifting.
 An excellent book and extremely comprehensive).

 To find out more about the Catalyst seminars, click here.

 And, of course, check out all the great content and resources on weightlifting at Catalyst Athletics.

 Olympic weightlifting is a specialized strength skill that represents the highest level of human performance.

 If you’re committed to the skill of strength as I am, Olympic weightlifting is the pinnacle you should experience, if you haven’t already.

-And, no matter what, always focus on getting better, becoming the best version of you.
+And, no matter what, always focus on getting better and becoming the best version of yourself possible.